The Best Way to Backup and Restore a WordPress Site

 Verdict

-Now that you know how a backup can be your saviour in times of an emergency, do not delay creating one for your website.
-I have personally been saved several times from my backups over the years and cannot recommend getting this into your setup soon enough.
+Now that you know how a backup can be your savior in times of an emergency, don’t delay creating one for your website.
+Our backups have saved us several times throughout the years, and we can’t recommend incorporating this WordPress site recovery strategy into your setup soon enough.

-If your web host provider includes backup services and you’re someone who doesn’t make too many regular changes to your site, a backup from your web host would work for you.
+If your web host provider includes WordPress site recovery services and you’re someone who doesn’t make too many regular changes to your site, a backup from your web host would work for you.
 However, depending on your hosting provider, the backup process could be complicated and time-consuming.
-That’s why we recommend

 We suggest manually backing up your website only if you possess some prerequisite technical know-how besides both time and effort to invest in the process each time.
 Besides being technically intensive, it’s also not a smart choice if your website requires frequent or daily backups.
 It’s too much work, and there are plenty of automated solutions.

-The best way to avoid the challenges offered by both the above options is to take the help of an automated backup plugin.
-Whether you’re a newbie or an experienced professional, a dedicated plugin is worth the investment for the sheer peace of mind and free time it provides.
-Based on your website needs, you could evaluate either of the leading backup plugins we discussed today and pick one that works for you.
-All the best!
+The best way to avoid the challenges offered by both the above options is to use an automated backup plugin.
+Whether you’re a newbie or an experienced professional, a dedicated WordPress site recovery plugin is worth the investment for the sheer peace of mind and free time it provides.
+Based on your website needs, you could evaluate any of the leading backup plugins we discussed today and pick one that works for you.

 We’d love to hear from you.
-Let us know which backup you used and your experience with it in the comments below!
+Let us know which WordPress site recovery option you used and your experience with it in the comments below!